jpilch/repofinder/README.md

    ```
 2. Run the application.

-    The easiest way to get this API up and running is by using docker compose.
+    The easiest way to get this API up and running is by using docker compose:

     ```
     docker compose up -d
     ```

-    Or alternatively you can use maven spring boot plugin, but you have to make sure the cache service is avaiable for you app.
+    Or alternatively you can use maven spring boot plugin, but you have to make sure the cache service is available for your app:

     ```
     docker compose up -d cache